yogeshxd/ChucK/README.md

 **Due to some youtube-dl issues music feature is not working as of 19/12/20.
 I'm trying my best to fix it.**

+You can now test the bot by joining [my discord server](https://discord.gg/NrpNqw8KTe)

 To check available moderation commands go through code or contact me: [Instagram](https://www.instagram.com/yogesh_.xd/)